 Access mode Target Explanation crosoft\), that may or may not be accessed (read or write access).
-You can use wildcards.
+Wildcards are allowed.
 Use case 6 Please note that this access mode is only available for Windows 7 and higher!

-5.1.2 Information on the Action tab
+7.1.2 Information on the Action tab